One-third of strippers really are putting themselves through college, plus how much money they make and other interesting facts.

 4 | About one in eight get health benefits

-And somehow, four percent get vision coverage too.
+However, for the lucky few who do receive benefits, about one in eight strippers get health coverage, and surprisingly, four percent also receive vision coverage.
 (Although based on the binomial distribution of handsome strip club clientele, being able to see clearly isn’t always a good thing.)

 5 | There are wild swings in earning potential